dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/OmniaCluster/BuildingCluster/installscheduler.rst

 .. note:: Omnia creates a log file which is available at: ``/var/log/omnia.log``.

-3. ``omnia.yml`` is a wrapper playbook of 6 playbooks and achieves the following tasks:
+3. ``omnia.yml`` is a wrapper playbook and achieves the following tasks:

     i. ``security.yml``: This playbook sets up centralized authentication (OpenLDAP) on the cluster.
 For more information, `click here. <Authentication.html>`_ ii. ``storage.yml``: This playbook sets up storage tools such as, `NFS <../Storage/NFS.html>`_.